npfs/npfs.github.io/cca.md

 ![][urn_cancel_details]

-Clicking on **Proceed** will cancel the URN, providing confirmation.
+Clicking on **Proceed** will cancel the URN, providing confirmation that the URN has been cancelled.

 ![][URN_cancel_confirm]